British Motor Corporation (Australia): British Motor Corporation (Australia)

 Released in 1962, the Austin Freeway and Wolseley 24/80 models were Australian built variants of the Austin A60 Cambridge and Wolseley 15/60 respectively, both powered by a six-cylinder version of the BMC B-Series engine.
 To add some Australasian brand confusion, in New Zealand the Austin Freeway was badged as a Morris Freeway and the Morris Mini Deluxe was badged as an Austin Se7en.
 All were made in the Sydney factory.

 A local version of the BMC 1100 joined the line up, badged as the Morris 1100 and henceforth the smaller front-wheel-drive BMC models were all to be badged as Morris and the larger ones as Austins borrowing from the established markets where Vice Regal cars were Austin Princess limousines and Morris cars were mass motoring cars.
 Production of the Morris Mini Moke started in 1966 but fitted with larger, 13-inch wheels and longer rear wheel arms, than the UK original 10-inch.

-A local version of the Austin 1800 was also produced from 1965 and this was developed into the Austin X6 range in 1970 with a longer wheelbase than the original.
+A local version of the Austin 1800 was also produced from 1965 and this was developed into the Austin X6 range in 1970 with a six-cylinder version of the OHC BMC E-series engine and a longer wheelbase than the original.
 These were called the Austin Tasman for the basic model and Kimberley for the de luxe hi-end model.
 In New Zealand these were also sold with Morris badging and some were assembled there.

 In December 1966, a plant in Rocklea, Queensland was opened.